 Experiences of Ludwigsburg are that citizens are often very critical if something is in a testing phase.
-If the city spends money in new and innovative solutions they are often not perfect.
-Often citizens ask "why do we have to spend so much a money on such things?
+If the city spends money in new and innovative solutions, citizens often ask "why do we have to spend so much money on such things?
 Aren't there more important things to do?".

-Here the communication is very important and challenging.
+At that point, establishment of the communication is very important and challenging.
+Because of